tiredBlueWhale/scaling-barnacle/README.md

 If we use nodejs in the backend, react-native would use development time and increase overall type safety.
 Since we could use typescript in front- and back-end.

 If [pocketbase](https://pocketbase.io/docs/) probably flutter is the better choice for the frontend since it has a full supported dart [library](https://github.com/pocketbase/dart-sdk).
+Or maybe not, seems like the [realtime service](https://github.com/pocketbase/dart-sdk) is not work.

 #### React Native